mortend/docs/articles/basics/uno-projects.md

 #### Android.PreviewPackage
 The name of the java package to use for Android export in preview mode.
 Defaults to `Android.Package`.
-It's only used during `fuse preview -t=android`, to differentiate between a normal package and a preview package.
+It's only used during `fuse preview android`, to differentiate between a normal package and a preview package.
 Use this setting if you want to have both a preview version and an exported version of your app installed on the device simultaneously.

 ```json